-If the PDN connection associated with S-NSSAI is released in EPC, the SMF+PGW-C triggers a request (i.e. decrease) to NSACF for maximum number of UEs and/or maximum number of PDU sessions per network slice control.
-The NSACF decreases the current number of registrations and removes the UE identity from the list of UE IDs if the PDN connection(s) associated with the S-NSSAI are all released in EPC.
+When EPS counting is performed, if the PDN connection associated with S-NSSAI is released in EPC, the SMF+PGW-C triggers a request to update (i.e. decrease) to the number of PDU sessions per network slice.
+The NSACF decreases the current number of removes the UE identity from the list of UE IDs if the PDN connection(s) associated with the S-NSSAI are all released in EPC (if so, the number of UEs with at least one PDU session in the network slice is decreased).

-NOTE 3: Network Slice Admission Control in EPC is not performed for the attachment without PDN connectivity.
+NOTE 3: Network Slice Admission Control in EPC is not performed for the attachment without PDN connectivity (i.e. the MME does not interact with a NSACF).

 If EPS counting is not required for a network slice, the Network Slice Admission Control for maximum number of UEs and/or for maximum number of PDU Sessions per network slice is performed when the UE moves from EPC to 5GC, i.e. when the UE performs mobility Registration procedure from EPC to 5GC (Network Slice Admission Control for maximum number of UEs per network slice) and/or when the PDN connections are handed over from EPC to 5GC (Network Slice Admission Control for maximum number of PDU Sessions per network slice).
-The SMF+PGW-C is configured with the information indicating the network slice is subject to NSAC only in 5GS.
+The SMF+PGW-C is detects that NSAC applies but EPS counting does not apply, based on subscription information it receives from the UDM..
 The PDN connection interworking procedure is performed as described in clause 5.15.7.1.
 Mobility from EPC to 5GC does not guarantee all active PDU Session(s) can be transferred to the 5GC in certain circumstances when either the current number of UE registration or the current number of PDU sessions would exceed the maximum number when the UE moves from EPC to 5GC.

 NOTE 4: Given that session continuity is not guaranteed when EPS counting is not required, it is recommended for services which require the session continuity to support EPS counting.